ZeroPoint095/CANFestivino/INSTALLATION-GUIDE.md

 dtoverlay=sp1-bcm2835-overlay
 ```

-The `16000000` stands that the MCP2515 operates with a clock of 16 MHz.
+The `16000000` means that the MCP2515 operates with a clock of 16 MHz.
 This depends on the quartz used and may need to be adjusted.
  The SBC-CAN01 uses a 16MHz clock, so you can leave this unchanged.

 Save the file with the key combination `CTRL+O`, confirm the saving process with `Enter`, and exit the editor with the combination `CTRL+X`.